Editions

 NHL

 The oldest trophy in North American sports, the Stanley Cup is one of the most sought-after pieces of silverware in sports.
-But why is it called that?
+But what are the origins behind its name?

 The oldest trophy in North American sports, the Stanley Cup is one of the most sought-after pieces of silverware in sports.
-But why is it called that?
+But what are the origins behind its name?

 BRUCE BENNETTAFP

-The oldest trophy in North American sports, the Stanley Cup is the only trophy onto which the names of every member of the winning team is engraved.
-It is considered one of the most difficult trophies to obtain and has an almost mystical aura about it.
+The oldest existing trophy to be awarded to a professional sports franchise in North America, the Stanley Cup is the only trophy onto which the names of every member of the winning team is engraved.
+It is considered to be one of the most difficult trophies to obtain and has an almost mystical aura about it.

 Sir Stanley and his NHL cup

-Commissioned in 1892 by Sir Frederick Arthur Stanley, Lord Stanley of Preston, who was at that time the Governor General of Canada, and an ardent hockey fan, the original cup was commissioned as a bowl measuring 8.5 centimetres (7.28 inches) high and 29 centimetres (11.42 inches) wide to be made of a silver and nickel alloy at a cost of ten guineas (around $1500 today).
+Commissioned in 1892 by Sir Frederick Arthur Stanley, Lord Stanley of Preston, who was at that time the Governor General of Canada, and an ardent hockey fan, the original cup (named the Dominion Hockey Challenge Cup) was commissioned as a bowl measuring 8.5 centimetres (7.28 inches) high and 29 centimetres (11.42 inches) wide to be made of a silver and nickel alloy at a cost of ten guineas (around $1500 today).

 Engraved around the rim of that original cup were the words “Dominion Hockey Challenge Cup” and “from Stanley of Preston”.
 Colloquially, the prize began to be referred to as Lord Stanley’s Cup, later shortened to the Stanley Cup.